Shopping & Sourcing Guide · Updated June 2026

 Post-Holiday Return Surge

-The single largest annual return event.
-Unwanted gifts, overstocked holiday goods, and electronics returned in bulk flow into the liquidation pipeline.
-January bin store loads are typically the heaviest and most electronics-dense of the year.
+The single largest annual return event, where unwanted gifts, overstocked holiday goods, and bulk electronics returns flood the pipeline.
+Loads run heaviest and most electronics-dense of the year.

 Mid–Late July